 Find Cheap Health Insurance Quotes in Your Area

-Unlike deductibles in other forms of insurance which work on a per incident level, deductibles for health insurance are applied on an annual basis and generally across all services with a few exceptions.
-The affordable care act also establishes a maximum deductible amount which is revised each year by Human Health Services.
+Unlike deductibles in other forms of insurance which work on a per-incident level, deductibles for health insurance are applied on an annual basis and generally across all services with a few exceptions.
+The Affordable Care Act also established a maximum deductible amount which is revised each year by Human Health Services.
 In 2015, the maximum deductible for an individual policy was $6,600 and $13,200 for a family.

 For those people with low expected healthcare expenses, a cheaper plan with a higher deductible can make more sense.
 This lowers your guaranteed out of pocket costs by reducing the premiums you pay on a monthly basis.
 The only thing to consider is when selecting a plan is whether or not you have the financial means to cover the required deductible should an incident occur.

 Complicating matters when it comes to deductibles is that many insurance plans treat prescriptions differently than other services.
-Many plans split out prescription related costs into their own deductible category.
-In such cases a prescription deductible exists and is tallied separately from all other medical care.
+Many plans split out prescription-related costs into their own deductible category.
+In such cases, a prescription deductible exists and is tallied separately from all other medical care.
 Policyholders for such plans will be required to pay for medication up to the amount specified before the plan covers these costs.
-For plans where a prescription deductible is not specified, cost sharing for medication will not begin to take affect until these requirements are met.
+For plans where a prescription deductible is not specified, cost-sharing for medication will not begin to take effect until these requirements are met.